 The Peyton Hall 12-inch telescope offers viewing of the night sky monthly, depending on conditions.

 The Frist Campus Center is a world-class facility that offers opportunities for social and academic interactions, events and programs.
-The general public uses the center’s Welcome Desk and its meeting and conference space, the Ticket Office, the Food Gallery, Café Vivian, convenience store and Witherspoon’s ice cream/coffee shop.
+The general public uses the center’s Welcome Desk, the Ticket Office, the Food Gallery, Café Vivian, convenience store and Witherspoon’s ice cream/coffee shop.

 The McCarter Theatre Center — home of the Matthews Theatre and the Berlind Theatre — offers drama, music, dance, film and other events ranging from acrobatics to mime.
 It also hosts the major productions of the programs in theater and dance and the annual show presented by student members of the Triangle Club.